-Now I know it can be tempting to go ahead and press the snazzy convection button you just discovered on your oven.
-BUT, there are some best practices you should always follow to ensure your treats have the ideal oven conditions for a proper bake.
+I know it can be tempting to go ahead and press that snazzy convection button you just discovered on your oven.
+But, there are some best practices for using a convection oven for baking you should always follow to ensure your treats have the ideal oven conditions for a proper bake.

 Why do you need to even out the heat?

 While you may find that some ovens turn their fans on briefly during standard bake cycles (mine actually does this, which means I can’t technically bake with the fan fully off), in general, the effect of those brief fan bursts is minimal.

 So in a standard bake, your heat source is fairly concentrated around your heating element.
 This means products close to those elements (usually on the top and/or bottom rack depending on your oven) will bake significantly faster than those in middle of the oven.